samverrall/spacecms-api/README.md

   - Argon2id (Used for hashing of passwords)

 ## Controllers
-  - All controllers require unit tests, and moocks for the tests.
+  - All controllers require unit tests, and may require mocks used within the tests.

 ## Database
   - This service uses a SQLite3 database and the Go SQL driver.